za3k/za3k.com/finance/retire_forever.md

   That's surprising!
 We might expect that with twice the money, you could retire for 30 years, but it's actually not true--you can retire indefinitely.
 Focusing on this magic cutoff point was, to me, a huge deal.
 [^7]: Not, you know, that people *plan* to die at 80.
 They don't circle a date in their calendar.
 But you have to know how long you'll be retired to plan financially.
 Actually, living to 100 can turn into a financial problem!
 This is part of how insurance [got started](https://en.wikipedia.org/wiki/Tontine).
 [^8]: The equation here is 25 * E * (1 - e^(-0.04 * years))
+[^9]: I would have expected the relevant numbers here to be savings (income minus expenses) and expenses, but I was wrong.
-[^9]: The effect is not anything easy and constant.
+[^10]: The effect is not anything easy and constant.
 It doesn't remove the same number of years, or the same fraction of years, each time.
+Too bad, huh?
+[^11]: Actually, this is a small lie.
+We're assuming that you don't make interest before you retire again.
+I haven't done the math if you do.
+[^12]: Still not exercise, though.
+Just you know, eating boogers.
-[^10]: I'm the kind of person who just fundamentally dislikes being told what to work on what someone else cares about, for 8 hours a day, 5 days a week.
+[^13]: I'm the kind of person who just fundamentally dislikes being told what to work on what someone else cares about, for 8 hours a day, 5 days a week.
 Why would I want that?
 I got my own shit I want to do.
-I've never had a job I liked even close to the weekend afterwards[^11].
+I've never had a job I liked even close to the weekend afterwards[^14].
 I have felt passionately about projects!
 I've felt like they're my life's purpose.
 I've been paid to do work.
 But so far, I've just never found any overlap between my passions and paid work.
 I wanted to retire early exactly so I can spend my life on what I'm passionate about.
-[^11]: If you're considering whether to retire, take a month off.
+[^14]: If you're considering whether to retire, take a month off.
 Then take a year off.
 If you're going stir-crazy after either, maybe don't retire.
 If after a year, you think "ugh, I have to go back to work?" both before and after your first month back?
 Start working out the math.
-That said, if I had the option to work 6 months out of every year, I might take it.
+That said, if I had the option to work 6 months out of every year, I would consider it.